ericardomuten/qcnn-hep/README.md

   <a>An image sample for each class from MNIST dataset.</a>
 </p>

-The dataset contains images of grayscale (8 bit) handwritten digits, has a training set of 60,000 examples, and a test set of 10,000 examples.
+The dataset contains images of grayscale (8 bit) handwritten digits, 28 x 28 pixels, has a training set of 60,000 examples, and a test set of 10,000 examples.

 It can be obtained from [[5](#references)].